analog-nico/quota/README.md

 var quotaClient = new quota.Client(quotaServer);

-// Requesting quota for a single GitHub API call on behalf of the analog-nico user. quotaClient.requestQuota('github', { userId: 'analog-nico' })
+// Requesting quota for a single GitHub API call on behalf of the analog-nico user. quotaClient.requestQuota('github', { userId: 'analog-nico' }, { requests: 1 }, { maxWait: 5000 })
+	// The request is queued up to 5 seconds if no quota is available right away.
 	.then(function (grant) {
 		// The quota request was granted.
 Call the GitHub API now.
+		// And afterwards tell Quota that the GitHub API call is finished. grant.dismiss();
 	})
 	.catch(quota.OutOfQuotaError, function (err) {
 		// The quota request was denied.
+Even after 5 seconds no quota was available.
-E.g. notify the user to try again later.
+		// E.g. notify the user to try again later.
 	})
 	.catch(function (err) {
 		// Due to technical reasons the quota request was neither granted nor denied.
 E.g. notify the admins.
 	});
 ```

+Please refer to the particular preset you use for details about the parameters required to call `.requestQuota(...)` and `grant.dismiss(...)`.

 ### Quota for multiple APIs on a single node.js instance